HERBACEOUS PEONY-PLANTING & CARE

 - Spread 1 – 2 inches of mulch around the plant to help retain soil moisture.

-- Water surrounding soil deeply once a week thereafter through October.
+- Water surrounding soil deeply once a week through October.

 - Spray if necessary (during high humidity conditions) with general purpose fungicide 2 or 3 applications 10 days apart (follow label directions).